flock-community/zod-endpoints/README.md

 # Zod-endpoints
 Contract first strictly typed endpoints.
 By defining endpoints as a zod schema, all the requests and responses can be checked and parsed at runtime.
 Moreover, the TypeScript compiler can check the in- and output types of the endpoints.

 In this way the problem space of your application will become much smaller to begin with.
 By using zod-endpoints you can rely on the types during development and on validation at runtime.
-This yields reqests and responses you can trust.
+This yields requests and responses you can trust.
 The focus can shift more to defining business logic instead of input validation and error handling.

 The schema can be used as a contract between consumer and producer.
 Drivers can be generated from the contract which ensures proper communication between a client and server.